Splode/fname/README.md

 ### CLI

-Generate a single, random name:
+Generate a single, random name phrase:

 ```sh
 $ fname
 extinct-green
 ```

-Generate multiple names, passing the number of names as an argument:
+Generate multiple name phrases, passing the number of names as an argument:

 ```sh
 $ fname --quantity 3